tldr-pages/tldr/pages/common/npm.md

 `npm install {{module_name}}@{{version}}`

-- Download a package and add it to the list of dev dependencies in `package.json`:
+- Download the latest version of a package and add it to the list of dev dependencies in `package.json`:

 `npm install {{module_name}} --save-dev`

-- Download a package and install it globally:
+- Download the latest version of a package and install it globally:

 `npm install --global {{module_name}}`